 PEP has four options:

 The PEP Multiyear Option allows you to borrow one initial amount at the start of your student’s entering year to cover all or a portion of four years of tuition, fees, and room and board charges.
 This option freezes the charges covered by PEP at the entering-year rate.
-You can benefit from our competitive, fixed interest rate of 4.95 percent per year on the balance of the loan and take up to 10 years to repay.
+You can benefit from our competitive, fixed interest rate of 5.25 percent per year (for the 2022-2023 academic year) on the balance of the loan and take up to 10 years to repay.
 There is no penalty for prepayment.

 Your monthly payments will depend on the amount you borrow.
 You may consider using the PEP Prepay Option to prepay part of the charges, which will reduce your PEP Multiyear monthly payments, while taking full advantage of the cost-saving benefit.